antoniosql/pbisummit25/dev/Readme.md

-This is an auto-created file for dev
+# This is the folder synced with the Fabric workspace Power BI Summit